 “When our kid was about to be born, someone told me to change the first diaper.
 They said if you can handle the first one, the others will be easy.
 So I did.
 I didn’t know what I was doing, so I asked the nurse at the hospital to teach me, and I changed the first several few diapers while my wife recovered from a difficult labor.

 The advice was correct, no other diaper was as disgusting as the first one.
 It got very easy and I never minded doing it, and my wife was really really grateful.
-And I loved that I could take on some of the parenting chores, since there was so much that she was the only one… equipped to provide.”
+And I loved that I could take on some of the parenting chores, since there was so much that she was the only one equipped to provide.”

 11. Solve Problems Together

-“My FIL said something always remember it’s you two against the problem not you two against each other.
+“My FIL (father-in-law) said always remember it’s you two against the problem not you two against each other.
 It’s great advice, especially when we disagree.
 It’s calmed a lot of arguments over the years.”

 “My parents’ advice has always been if you’re not both winning, you’re both losing and that sticks with me.”